kpenfound/platform-builder/README.md

 - `Install`: install the component into a cluster.
 - `Status`: get the status of the component in the cluster.
+- `ConfigureRepository`: configure the repository for the component.
+- `Upgrade`: upgrade the component in the cluster.
+- `Uninstall`: uninstall the component from a cluster.

 ### GitOps